 - Cooling system performance problems from legacy issues such as initial under-sizing.

-This paper addresses vital considerations that need to be addressed to identify the wisest approach for evaluating or modifying existing open- or closed -cycle cooling systems.
+This paper addresses vital considerations that need to be addressed to help ensure that the wisest approach is used for evaluating or modifying existing open- or closed -cycle cooling systems.